schmittnieto/schmittnieto.github.io/_posts/2024-10-19-azure-stack-hci-day2.md

 However, keep in mind that **VMs** and **Azure Automanage for Windows Server** still cannot be deployed at this point, as they depend on custom **VM images**, which we will address later.

-### Installing Windows Admin Center (WAC)
+### Windows Admin Center (WAC)

-There are two versions of **Windows Admin Center (WAC)** that you can use with Azure Stack HCI:
-- **Local WAC**: Fully functional and stable, this version requires an Active Directory connection and direct access to the cluster.
-While this works flawlessly for managing the HCI environment, it depends heavily on the existing network infrastructure and WAC VM.

-- **Azure ARC-based WAC**: Currently in **Preview** and built on **EntraID** (formerly Azure Active Directory).
-This version does not depend on Active Directory or a direct connection to the cluster, and it requires no manual opening of ports.
-The connection works indirectly through Azure, similar to how TeamViewer works, with Azure acting as the intermediary for outbound connections from the cluster.
-The Azure-based WAC is not fully supported and has stability issues in its preview state based on my experience, but it will undoubtedly be the way to go for us.
+Windows Admin Center (WAC) was a key management tool for Azure Stack HCI, providing a centralized interface to manage servers, clusters, and virtual machines.
+It streamlined tasks like monitoring, updating, and troubleshooting, making it an important tool for administrators.
+There are two main versions of WAC available for Azure Stack HCI: local and cloud-based, each with specific advantages.

+#### Local WAC

+Local WAC is the stable, fully functional version that runs on a dedicated management server or VM within your environment.
+It requires a connection to **Active Directory** and direct access to your Azure Stack HCI cluster.
+In previous versions of HCI, Local WAC was **crucial** for tasks like **firmware and hardware updates**, which relied heavily on **plugins**.
+These plugins were essential for managing hardware from specific OEM vendors, providing deep integration for updates and monitoring.

+However, starting with **Azure Stack HCI version 23H2**, the responsibility for managing **firmware and hardware updates** has largely shifted to the **Solution Builder Extensions (SBE)**.
+The goal moving forward is to manage **everything** from the Azure portal, or at least get as close to that as possible.
+I'll dive deeper into the specifics of this shift and how updates are handled in a future article focused on the **update process**.

+#### Azure Arc-based WAC

+Azure Arc-based WAC is currently in preview and built on **EntraID** (formerly Azure Active Directory).
+Unlike Local WAC, it doesn’t require an Active Directory connection or direct access to the cluster.
+Instead, it routes connections through Azure, which acts as an intermediary, similar to how **TeamViewer** works.
+This simplifies remote management by removing the need to open ports manually.
+Although the Arc-based version represents the future of hybrid cloud management, it's still in preview and can be unstable.
+The goal is to eventually manage everything via the Azure portal, and Arc-based WAC is a step toward that future, though it's not fully reliable yet.

 More details on the Azure-based WAC can be found [here](https://learn.microsoft.com/en-us/windows-server/manage/windows-admin-center/azure/manage-arc-hybrid-machines).